-Not afraid to express his views and loved by many for his uncompromising stance, Jim Murray’s tasting events are full of fascinating facts, flavours and bottlings.
-Delving into his encyclopaedic knowledge of whisky, gained from having travelled to hundreds of distilleries all over the globe, he offers a full-on interactive tasting experience for all who attend, bringing in the audience as often as possible.
+Not afraid to express his views and loved by many for his uncompromising stance, Jim Murray’s whisky tasting experiences are full of fascinating facts, flavours and bottlings.
+Delving into his encyclopaedic knowledge of whisky, gained from having travelled to hundreds of distilleries all over the globe, he offers a full-on interactive tasting enhancing user experience for all who attend, bringing in the audience as often as possible.
 These are events which embrace the novice and connoisseur alike.
 And is purposely steered away from marketing mantra and propaganda.

 Book a Tasting Event

 With 19 years experience of holding tutored whisky tastings, no occasion is too big or small for Jim Murray.
-His international repertoire of tasting events has embraced every continent and spans from intimate parties for six through to Whisky and Gentlemen’s Clubs as well as large venue corporate gatherings, educational programmes for sales and marketing teams, television, radio and web-based tastings attended by thousands around the world.
+His international repertoire of tutored tasting events has embraced every continent and spans from intimate parties for six through to Whisky and Gentlemen’s Clubs as well as large venue corporate gatherings, educational programmes for sales and marketing teams, television, radio and web-based tastings attended by thousands around the world.